 Thermals And Acoustics

-Unlike ASUS’ TUF card, this one is on the louder side.
+Unlike ASUS’ TUF card, this one is on the noisier side.
 With the default BIOS, noise levels go up to 38 dBA because the fans operate at around 1500 RPM.
 For most people this may be too loud, so reducing the fan curve may be a good idea since the average temperature is around the 60°C mark.

 The Pros: